· BreachTrigger

 What is SEC EDGAR Full-Text Search, and why does it matter for breach monitoring?

-The SEC's Electronic Data Gathering, Organization, and Retrieval (EDGAR) database houses every public company's filings.
-The Full-Text Search (FTS) service lets you search the raw text of 8-K, 10-K, and proxy filings in real time.
-This is critical for cybersecurity and IR teams because:
+The SEC's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system houses every public company's filings.
+The Full-Text Search (FTS) tool, at sec.gov/edgar/search, lets you search the actual text inside filings, not just browse by company.
+It indexes filings from 2001 to the present; filings older than that exist on EDGAR but have to be located through the company browse tool instead.
+This matters for cybersecurity and IR teams because:

-1. Mandatory Item 1.05 disclosures: Public companies must file a current report (8-K) within four business days of a "material cybersecurity incident."
+- Mandatory Item 1.05 disclosures: Public companies must file a current report (8-K) within four business days of determining a cybersecurity incident is material.

-3. Structured API access: The SEC provides programmatic endpoints (no authentication required) so you can automate breach monitoring without manual EDGAR scraping.
+- Structured API access: The SEC provides a public API behind the search UI (no authentication required, but a declared User-Agent header is required) so you can automate breach monitoring without manual EDGAR scraping.

-Without FTS, you're limited to keyword searches on filing summaries or outdated SEC indices, missing incidents described under subsidiary/acquisition disclosures or buried in risk-factor updates.
+Without FTS, you're limited to browsing filings company by company, missing incidents described under subsidiary/acquisition disclosures or buried in risk-factor updates that you didn't know to look for.

 How do you search EDGAR for "material cybersecurity incident" disclosures?